01/W Frequently Asked Questions

 Free

-Great Sites! http://www.vienxu.com/korg0 and
+Great Sites! http://korg01w.vienxu.com/ and http://groups.yahoo.com/group/korg01w-list.
+[14Sep11]

 Korg Forums has SysEx downloads for the 01 at http://www.korgforums.com/?show=1.
 [09Jul23]

-Make your own!
+Make your own

 Start with any Prog, press EDIT PROG, and start making changes.
 The original Prog won't be lost unless/until you press REC/WRITE.
 Even if you lose the Prog by accident, you can always get the original Factory Prog back in Global Mode, Page 7.

 If you have a sound editor, you may be able to use that.
-As one user suggested: "If you can make use of a librarian progam such as Logic Audio's Soundiver, the random patch generator functions can keep you busy with new patches for a decade."
+As one user suggested: "If you can make use of a librarian program such as Logic Audio's Soundiver, the random patch generator functions can keep you busy with new patches for a decade."
 [02Mar26hph]

 Commercial

-Kid Nepro Productions (http://www.kidnepro.com)
+Kid Nepro Productions

 User Comment: "You can buy reasonably priced banks from www.kidnepro.com/ if you must.
 I bought some DW8000 sounds there and was well pleased.
 In addition, that'll give you many more good jumping-off points for a random patch generator."
 [01Sep28hph]

-The Korg disks are now available from www.korgparts.com for $15 each.
-[02Mar27]
+Korg: The official Korg disks that were once (are?) available from Korg for $15 each:

 Editors & Librarians